Flying on a private jet can be a luxurious experience that offers many benefits over commercial air travel

 As just mentioned, even if you are flying private, you still need to clear customs.

-However, instead of actually waiting in a queue with hundreds of other people, customs agents will actually come to you if you’re flying on a private plane, making the process much quicker and easier.
+However, instead of actually waiting in a queue with hundreds of other people, one of the services that airports offer, include customs agents actually coming to you if you’re flying on a private plane, making the process much quicker and easier.

 When you land, a customs officer may walk right on board the plane, check to make sure that all of the private plane’s passengers’ passports and forms are in order, and then leave, which can only take a few minutes.